NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 ### Supported Fields

-You can set the following fields on the `hardhat` config:
+You can set the following fields on the `networks.hardhat` config:

 #### `chainId`